 Types of Opportunities: One Time & Short-Term Projects

 Students typically seek out the following types of community engagement opportunities.
 These opportunities are listed on, which is the primary recruitment and management tool for community organizations working with WSU students, and the primary means for tracking WSU student civic engagement.

 Community Projects are one time projects for students (individuals and groups) seeking service opportunities on a short-term basis.
 These opportunities typically run for two to four hours and may be a one time event or reoccurring on a regular basis.
 Community Projects tend to require a minimal commitment by the student and do not rely on the same students for reoccurring projects.
 Community Projects that occur on aor as a part of specific events like or receive additional exposure and marketing. to see a list of upcoming events.
 Community Projects may be eligible for additional CCE-Led Project Leader or Group Project support (see below for more information).

 CCE-Led Projects (WSU Pullman Partners Only)

 CCE-led projects are community service projects facilitated by trained undergraduate student staff on the WSU Pullman Campus.
 CCE staff provide on site project facilitation and transportation for WSU students to and from the project site.
 Additionally, CCE staff facilitate brief orientations and reflection opportunities for students to frame their service experience.
 Projects typically last two to four hours.
 Students sign up for one project at a time and are not committed to attending the project weekly, but many opt to return.
 CCE staff facilitate twenty-five to thirty projects each week throughout the school year within a fifty mile radius of WSU Pullman Campus.

-Please contact the CCE Community Programs Coordinator, Susan Steele, at 509-335-4609 or email@example.com to inquire if your organization's opportunity would be appropriate to be offered as a CCE-led Project.
+Please contact the CCE Community Programs Coordinator, Natalie Robinson, at 509-335-4609 or email@example.com to inquire if your organization's opportunity would be appropriate to be offered as a CCE-led Project.